testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 ## Software Bill of Materials (SBOM)

 A Software Bill of Materials (SBOM) is an inventory of the software components, libraries, dependencies, and other elements that make up the software of an (IoT) system.
-Having a SBOM for IoT products is gaining attention, as it allows identifying potential vulnerabilities from the product.
+Disclosing SBOMs for IoT products is gaining attention, as it allows identifying potential vulnerabilities from products.

 In Toolsaf, SBOM defines the lower-level components of a top-level _software component_ of an IoT host.
 One host can have one or many top-level software components.
 Every host is implicitly defined to have one top-level software component.